system76/certification/laptops/laptop_testing_template.md

 ## Hardware compatibility

+- [ ] RAM
+    - [ ] System boots and suspends/resumes with both the minimum and maximum supported amounts of RAM/DIMMs
+- [ ] Storage
-- [ ] System boots and suspends/resumes with SATA drives populated
+    - [ ] System boots and suspends/resumes with all possible SATA drives populated
-- [ ] System boots and suspends/resumes with both the minimum and maximum supported amounts of RAM
+    - [ ] System boots and suspends/resumes with each of the following drive models (test each one in every possible slot):
+        - [ ] Samsung 970 Evo Plus
+        - [ ] Samsung 980 Pro
+        - [ ] Western Digital Blue SN550

 ### Hardware compatibility notes and issues